-If you have a hybrid environment, with both Azure AD and on-premises AD DS, it's likely that you already have Azure AD Connect or Azure AD Connect cloud sync deployed to synchronize your on-premises identity information to the cloud.
+Azure AD Connect or Azure AD Connect cloud sync synchronize your on-premises identity information to the cloud.
 As part of the synchronization process, on-premises user and domain information is synchronized to Azure AD.
 When a user signs in to an Azure AD joined device in a hybrid environment:

 - Azure AD sends the details of the user's on-premises domain back to the device, along with the Primary Refresh Token

 - The local security authority (LSA) service enables Kerberos and NTLM authentication on the device.